Cotellic (Cobimetinib)

 Who Should Not Take Cotellic

 Do not use Cotellic if you are allergic to cobimetinib or any of the ingredients listed.
-Signs of allergic reaction may include shortness of breath, wheezing, difficulty breathing, swelling of face/lips/tongue, or rash and hives.
+Signs of allergic reaction include shortness of breath, wheezing, difficulty breathing, swelling of face/lips/tongue, or skin rash/itching/hives.
 Do not use if the package is torn or shows signs of tampering, or if the expiry date has passed.

 Medical Conditions to Discuss

 Tell your doctor if you have any eye problems, heart problems, liver problems, medical conditions that increase bleeding risk, muscle problems, kidney problems, or allergies to other medicines, foods, preservatives or dyes.
-Your doctor may need to perform tests before and during treatment to monitor your heart, liver function, and overall health.
+Your doctor may need to perform tests before and during treatment to monitor your condition.

 Pregnancy and Breastfeeding

 Cotellic is not recommended during pregnancy as it is not known whether it is harmful to an unborn baby.
-Women who can get pregnant should use two effective forms of contraception during treatment and for at least 3 months following the final dose.
-It is not known whether Cotellic passes into breast milk, so discuss the risks and benefits with your doctor if you are breastfeeding or plan to breastfeed.
+Women who can get pregnant should use two effective forms of contraception during treatment and for at least 3 months after the final dose.
+It is not known whether Cotellic passes into breast milk, so discuss risks and benefits with your doctor if breastfeeding.

 Safety in Children: Safety and effectiveness of Cotellic in children younger than 18 years have not been established.